jamesduv/RocketOpt/README.md

 # RocketOpt
 Design optimization of a simplified rocket thrust chamber.
-This was a final project for Aero 588 Multidisciplinary Design Optimization taught by Professor Martins.
+This was a final project for Aero 588 Multidisciplinary Design Optimization taught by Professor Martins at the University of Michigan.

 Gradient-based design optimization is applied to the design of a rocket thrust chamber with incrementally more constraints added.
-See DuvallJames_FinalProject.pdf for the final report which describes all of the sub-models in detail.
+See DuvallJames_FinalProject.pdf for the final report which describes all of the sub-models and constraint scenarios and results in detail.

 See run_optimizer.ipynb for a condensed presentation and implementations for Isp-only and thrust-only constraint scenarios.
 Examples with more constraints following the final report to be added.